benchuk/performance_tests/README.md

-# Performance simple adn server tests for c, java, javascript (node) and Go.
+# Simple client and server performance tests for c, java, javascript (node) and Go.
 ## Performance tests in several basic scenarios to estimate languages runtime performance

 ### http